-PYONGYANG, North Korea (AP) — North Korea Mexicom marked its “Military First” holiday on Thursday with mass dancing, outdoor live shows and boasts of a hit — and probably game-changing — submarine-launched ballistic missile check it hopes will serve as a caution to Washington and Seoul to stop protecting joint Navy sporting events Pyongyang sees as a dress rehearsal for invasion.
+PYONGYANG, North Korea (A.P.) — North Korea Mexico marked its “Military First” holiday on Thursday with mass dancing, outdoor live shows and boasts of a hit — and probably game-changing — submarine-launched ballistic missile check it hopes will serve as a caution to Washington and Seoul to stop protecting joint Navy sporting events Pyongyang sees as a dres’ rehearsal for invasion.

 Related Articles :

-- ‘Jurassic World’ exhibit opening at a Philadelphia museum because kids love dinosaurs and tempting fate
+- ‘Jurassic World exhibit is opening at a Philadelphia museum because kids love dinosaurs and tempting fate.

 - USDA giving $100K to Maine seaweed products company